awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

  Aurora Serverless can ensure that your session uses TLS between your client and the Aurora Serverless VPC endpoint\.
 To have Aurora Serverless do so, specify the requirement on the client side with the `--ssl-mode` parameter\.

- By default, MySQL client programs establish an encrypted connection with Aurora Serverless, with further control available through the `--ssl-mode` option\.
+ By default, client programs establish an encrypted connection with Aurora Serverless, with further control available through the `--ssl-mode` option\.
 From the client side, Aurora Serverless supports all SSL modes\.

- For the `mysql` client, the SSL modes are the following:
+ For the `mysql` and `psql` client, the SSL modes are the following:

 **PREFERRED**
  SSL is the first choice, but it isn't required\.